How to explain goals to a child, then help them set one? I've got you covered with goal setting for kids activities, definitions, and help.

 So, where do we begin on this goal-setting + money journey for YOUR child?

-What are Some Goals for Kids? – Kid Goal Examples
+What are Some Example Goals for My Child?

 Perhaps you’ve never actually asked your child what it is that they want to be/do/have (aside from snacks, cash, and rides to the movies).